 3 Asset income includes interest, dividends, and rents earned on assets held outside retirement accounts.
 Note: Components may not add to 100 percent because of rounding.

-split between private-sector and government pensions.
-This compares with 20 percent of total retiree income from pensions in 1975, with just over 11 percent from government pensions and just over 8 percent from private-sector pensions.
+Source: ICI tabulations of March Current Population Surveys split between private-sector and government pensions.
+This compares with 20 percent of total retiree income from pensions in 1975, with a little more than 11 percent from government pensions and a little more than 8 percent from private-sector pensions.